topsecretbot/pwr-tipbot/README.md

-# Bot for ZEN's Discord
+# Bot for PWRcoin's Discord
 (This README will be updated along with bot updates)

 Features:

-- Tipbot for ZEN.
+- Tipbot for PWRcoin.
 Responds to `!tip`.
 - Dynamic plugin loading with permission support.